aimms/documentation/webui/page-manager.rst

 			:align: center
 			:scale: 50

-Clicking on the tab, highlights that tab and slides opens with the widgets that were added to that respective sidepanel page.
+Clicking on the tab highlights that tab and slides opens with the widgets that were added to that respective sidepanel page.

 .. image:: images/SP_tabinteraction_open.png
 			:align: center